luzgool/DIGHUM101-project/README.md

 * Img: the images created throughout this repository.

-* Notebooks: Main notebook .
+* Notebooks: Main notebook

+## Files
+* .gitignore A file for ignoring changes to this repository

+* README.md Contains the text on this page.

+* requirements.txt Python libraries used in the notebooks.